Join our community for free. Sign up now!

 • Instagram

 The Coronado News is part of North Island LLC.
-It is a 24-hour news website and direct-mail free newspaper to all residents and businesses of Coronado.
-We cover government, schools, businesses, entertainment and the Navy.
+It is a 24-hour news website and direct-mail newspaper delivered free to residents of Coronado.
+We strive to produce fair, accurate and balanced coverage of island affairs and issues, including local government, schools, public safety, business, entertainment and the military.

 Navigation